Azure/aksArc/eval/autodeploy/README.md

 * Standard_K8S2_v1 (2vCPU, 2GB RAM)
 * Standard_K8S3_v1 (4vCPU, 6GB RAM)

-Once you've made your size and region selection, based on the information provided earlier, run the PowerShell script and wait around 10 minutes for your VM deployment to complete.
+Once you've made your size and region selection, based on the information provided earlier, run the PowerShell script.
+The **deployment of the sandbox should take between 40 and 60 minutes**, depending on the number of control planes, node pools and worker nodes you have chosen to deploy.

 ![Virtual machine successfully deployed with PowerShell](/eval/media/powershell_vm_deployed.png "Virtual machine successfully deployed with PowerShell")